tweag/nickel/rfcs/007-bytecode-interpreter.md

 ## Motivation

-Performance hasn't been the initial focus of Nickel, because figuring out the core language, tooling and developer experience was the first priority.
-The language has now reach reasonable stability, and medium-size codebases show that the performance can become a problem.
-More specifically, the memory usage and the running time is far beyond not-so-optimized languages like Nix.
+Performance hasn't been the initial focus of Nickel.
+Figuring out the core language, tooling and ensuring a minimal viable developer experience has been the priority first.
+Now that the language has reached some stability, it becomes apparent that the performance of the interpreter on medium-sized codebases is
+suboptimal: it's both suboptimal in term of pure developer experience, and compared to what an optimized interpreter written in Rust should be capable of.

+The memory usage and the running time is far beyond not-so-optimized languages like Nix.
 We can do better than the current situation.

-There are many different ways to improve performance.
-One route is to apply high-level optimizations to the source program, such as contract elision or contract deduplication.
+There are many different routes to improve performance.
+One is to apply high-level optimizations to the source program, such as static contract elision or runtime contract deduplication.
 Such optimizations have proven very effective, but the most obvious ones are now implemented.

 Another route that we will explore is caching, or incremental evaluation.
 This is orthogonal and a possible game-changer if done right.
+We'll make sure that this proposal remains compatible with a future incremental evaluation implementation.

 A third route is to optimize the interpreter itself.
-This includes general program optimizations (that don't have much to do with the fact that Nickel is the interpreter of a programming language), and more specific optimizations.
+This includes general program optimizations (that don't have much to do with the fact that Nickel is the interpreter of a programming language, such as using better algorithms and data structures), and more interpreter-specific optimizations.

 ### Memory representation

 It was noticed recently that `term::Term`, the main data structure representing a Nickel value, has a whopping size of 464 bytes (!).
-While memory consumption is not necessarily the main parameter to optimize for (our first target is running time), such a size has the potential to stress the allocator (and dropping code) and thus to affect the running time, in addition to making Nickel very memory hungry.
+While memory consumption is not necessarily the main parameter we want to optimize for (our first target is running time), such a size has the potential to stress the allocator and dropping code, affecting the running time in addition to making Nickel very memory hungry.

-Indeed, [#2022](https://github.com/tweag/nickel/pull/2022) shows that reducing it to 74 bytes, which is still huge, can lead to 25-30% speedups on medium to large codebases.
+Indeed, [#2022](https://github.com/tweag/nickel/pull/2022) shows that reducing it to 74 bytes, which is still very big compared to other language runtimes, can lead to 25-30% speedups on medium to large codebases.

-Similarly, `eval::stack::Marker` - which is what is stored on the evaluation stack - is XXX bytes.
-Simply sprinkling `Box` here and there on both structures might be able to achieve a combined gain of the order o f magnitude of up to a 50%, at the cost of making the implementation a bit uglier (one big issue of `Box` is the inability to do pattern matching on it directly, which makes in particular nested patterns impossible).
+`eval::stack::Marker` - which is what is stored on the evaluation stack - is in the same ballpark.
+Simply sprinkling `Box` here and there on both structures might be able to achieve a combined gain up to rougly 50%, at the cost of making the implementation a bit uglier (one big issue of `Box` is the inability to do pattern matching on it directly, which makes in particular nested patterns impossible).

-Nickel has been using, up to now, a unique representation of expressions from parsing to evaluation.
+Nickel has been using, up to now, a unique representation for expressions from parsing to evaluation.
 This is has the advantage of simplicity: there is only one data type which is the single, shared source of truth.
-But this is at the cost of specialization: this type gathers many different concerns, and several constructors are useless at each stage of the pipeline.
+But this is at the cost of specialization: this structure gathers many different concerns, and several constructors are useless at each stage of the pipeline.
 Analysis stages (typically the LSP and the typechecker) are hurt by the need to handle runtime representations (e.g. `Closure`), and by the fact that the parser needs to